 San Francisco has made significant progress on implementing the HCR strategies.
 Figure 5.1 shows that 32, or 46% of reported strategies are progressing on schedule / on-going.
 12 (17%) of reported strategies have not yet started.
 15 (22%) of reported strategies have started but are facing some delay.
 Many of the explanations provided related to the intense focus of staff on COVID-19 response and recovery efforts during this reporting period.
 5 (7%) of the reported strategies have changed significantly since the report was drafted.
 4 (6%) of the strategies have been completed.
-Finally, one strategy has been cancelled, since it has been consolidated with another effort from a different department.
+Finally, three strategies have been removed from the plan or cancelled.
 Details on the progress of each individual strategy can be found in Appendix A.